my journey so far

 It was my Word of Faith sympathies that prompted me to accept Rod Ritchie's invitation to assist him in his church planting venture in Bangkok.
 This eventually led to my officially joining Church of God and receiving credentials as a minister.
 A semblance of a church began, and I stayed at the house they had rented for that purpose.
 Later on, Rod invited a Thai-Chinese Christian worker to work with us, named Somnuk.
 He had some ministerial and clerical experience, and was engaged to Lily, a young lady from Hongkong.

 church of god -- After one year with them, Rod suggested I go back to school to finish my degree.
 He suggested a Church of God institution in Fresno, West Coast Christian College.
-I had preferred to go to Rhema Bible Training Centre in Tulsa Oklahoma, Kenneth Hagin's school, but I settled for WCCC.
-In retrospect, I'm glad I did.
+I had preferred to go to Rhema Bible Training Centre in Tulsa Oklahoma, Kenneth Hagin's school, but in retrospect, I'm glad I settled for WCCC.

 I touched base again in Southern California, where I stayed with my old NHoL friends Steve and Christie Sheppard.
 Steve had a painting business, but they were planning to move to Mexicali, just South of the border in Mexico.
 I had been there once on a ministry trip along with a large team consisting of NHoL and TEC friends.